CodeboxIDE/codebox-docs/addons/getting_started.md

 Addons can extend the client and the node process.
 Addons structure is based on a node.js package structure.
 Addon code should be stored in a GIT (GIT is used for downloading the addon's code during the installation).

-### Writing an HelloWorld Addons
+### Writing a HelloWorld Addon

-The best way for developing addons is to install Codebox locally and run it an adapted configuration.
+The best way for developing addons is to install Codebox locally and run an adapted configuration.

 1) Create a GIT repository for your add-on (for example on GitHub or Bitbucket)